-Camaraderie, good cheer, good conversation and good food will reign when the CU@SC series returns with a Victorian Holiday Tea, hosted by Dr. Vivian Thomlinson, on Sunday, December 7 from 2 to 4 p.m.
+Camaraderie, good cheer, good conversation and good food will reign when the CU@SC series returns with “Tea and Forbidden Romance: Elizabeth and Robert Browning.”
+The Victorian tea, hosted by former Cameron University faculty member Dr. Vivian Thomlinson takes place on Sunday, December 6 from 2 to 4 p.m.
 The special event is hosted by the Cameron University School of Liberal Arts and takes place at the Simmons Center’s Chisholm Hall.
 Admission is $10 and $5 for children.
 CU students, faculty and staff are admitted free with valid CU ID.
 Seating is limited, and reservations are required.
 To RSVP, call 580-581-2491.

 CU@SC’s Holiday Victorian Tea is made possible by the Simmons Center Community Spirit Program.